Godfrey and Spowers: Significant Buildings

 The Argus Building, completed in 1926, is an office building of State historical and architectural significance.
-It was the former headquarters of Melbournes Argus newspaper.
+It was the former headquarters of Melbourne's Argus newspaper.
 A classical cooling tower is a prominent feature of this building.

 The former Bank of New South Wales (Westpac Bank) building was constructed in 1929-30.
 The building is six stories in height and located at 190-192 Bourke St, Melbourne.
 The building is of the Interwar period and sits on a sandstone base.
 The use of Egyptian motifs and of decorative terra-cotta faience makes are unique in Melbourne.

 In 1973, as part of an effort to showcase Australian design in overseas diplomatic missions, the Australian Government of Gough Whitlam commissioned Godfrey and Spowers to design the new High Commission to Singapore at 25 Napier Road.
 Completed at a cost of AU$4.2 million, the high commission chancery was officially opened by the Minister for Foreign Affairs, Andrew Peacock, on 21 January 1977.